dome9/cloud-bots/docs/Advanced.md

+# Advanced
-# Supporting docs for initial setup
+(Supporting docs for initial setup)

-## CS2 Setup without using the CFT Launch Button
+## CloudBots Setup without using the CFT Launch Button

 ### Clone this GitHub project
 ```bash